tink-ab/tink-money-manager-android/README.md

 ## Installation

+1. Download the [latest SDK release](https://github.com/tink-ab/tink-pfm-android/releases/latest) zip file.
-1. Take the `com` folder (containing the Tink PFM UI local maven dependencies) and put it in `~/.m2/repository/`.
+2. Unzip and take the `com` folder (containing the Tink PFM UI local maven dependencies) and put it in `~/.m2/repository/`.
-2. Add `mavenLocal()` as repository in your root level build.gradle file.
+3. Add `mavenLocal()` as repository in your root level build.gradle file.

 ```groovy
 allprojects {